FREE Case Review (866) 588-0600

 What Penalties Can Employers Face for Violating Osha’s Daily Working-Hour Rules?

-Employers violating OSHA's daily working hour rules can face substantial fines, penalties, and legal action.
-Repeated or severe violations may lead to increased penalties and more stringent enforcement measures.
+Penalties that employers can face for violating OSHA's daily working hour rules can face substantial fines, penalties, and legal action.
+Repeated or severe violations may increase penalties and more stringent enforcement measures.

 Read Also: